 - Proportionality.
 The Group's anti-bribery and corruption arrangements are focussed on those areas where the risk is greatest ie procurement and growth. - Top level commitment.
 The Group is committed to conducting our work in accordance with the highest standards of ethics.
-The overall policy statement was approved by the Group Board. - Risk assessment.
-Periodic assessments of the bribery risks faced by the Group will be carried out.

-- Due diligence.
+The overall policy statement was approved by the Group Board; who has overall responsibility for ensuring that this policy complies with our legal and ethical obligations, and that those under the group Board's control comply with it. - Risk assessment.
+Periodic assessments of the bribery risks faced by the Group will be carried out. - Due diligence.
 The Group's procurement arrangements emphasise the importance of appropriate due diligence before engaging contractors or suppliers.
 Top management scrutiny is required before entering into any joint ventures, mergers or partnership arrangements. - Communication.
-The initial rollout of the anti-bribery and corruption arrangements is supported by ongoing training. - Monitoring and review.
+The initial rollout of the anti-bribery and corruption arrangements is supported by ongoing training.
+Training on this policy forms part of the induction process for all individuals who work for us, and regular training will be provided as necessary.
+Our zero-tolerance approach to bribery and corruption must be communication to all suppliers, contractors and business partners at the outset of our business relationship with them and as appropriate thereafter.

+Monitoring and review.
 The Group's arrangements are subject to ongoing audit.
 Registers of gifts, hospitality and conflicts of interests are reviewed by the Group Chief Executive on a regular basis.
 Any incidents of actual or attempted bribery are reported to the Group Audit Committee and investigated.